emilkarlen/exactly-docs/tutorial/test-case/structure/non-act.rst

   ``def``   Defines a symbol
   ========= ===================================================================

-The `setup` phase contains one extra instruction:
+The `setup` phase accepts one additional instruction:

 ========= =====================================================================
 ``stdin`` Sets the contents of stdin for the "action to check"